samwillis/x-style/readme.md

-# x-style - A Tiny Inline Nested CSS Library
+# x-style (Extract Style) - A Tiny Inline Nested CSS Library

-x-style is a tiny library that adds full css support to inline styles, allowing you to define style where they are being used with the new nested syntax:
+x-style is a tiny library that adds full css support to inline styles, allowing you to define style where they are being used with the new nested syntax.
+It does this by extracting inline stiles from your html on the fly:

 ```html
 <div